-Whilst Pier Pressure are the Town’s most vocal group of supporters another more militant group of fans, the ‘Beachy Head Ultras’, founded by former Toploader member No Face No Name, are the clubs more visual group of fans, displaying a variety of banners, smoke-bombs and flags that add colour to the Saffrons on match-day
+Whilst Pier Pressure are the Town’s most vocal group of supporters another more militant group of fans, the ‘Beachy Head Ultras’, founded by former Toploader member No Face No Name, are the clubs more visual group of fans, displaying a variety of banners and flags that add colour to the Saffrons on match-day

 Like-minded supporters are always welcomed to watch the game with Pier Pressure, fans who like their football fast, cheap (£6 entry) and loud will surely enjoy the spectacle that the towns largest independent supporter group generate.